vanilla/travis-nginx-test/README.md

 ## What is the purpose of this repo?

-Do you need to run some automated tests that rely on Nginx on Travis CI?
+Do you need to run some automated tests that require Nginx on Travis CI?
 Do you want those tests to run on the Docker [container-based infrastructure](http://blog.travis-ci.com/2014-12-17-faster-builds-with-container-based-infrastructure/)?
 Are you pulling your hair out trying to get this all to work?
 Then this repo is for you.